Last updated on January 25th, 2023 at 08:05 am.

-When I planned my visit to the Jesse James Museum, one of the first thoughts that came to mind was the Brady Bunch episode when Bobby becomes obsessed with Jesse James.
+When I planned my visit to the Jesse James Museum in Kearney, Missouri, one of the first thoughts that came to mind was the Brady Bunch episode when Bobby becomes obsessed with Jesse James.
 In Bobby’s mind, Jesse James is a cool outlaw, and his parents, Mike and Carol don’t approve of his new hero.

 As the episode moves on, Bobby has a nightmare where the entire Brady Bunch clan is murdered during a train robbery by Jesse James and he comes to grips with the idea that being a wild west outlaw isn’t something to glorify.
 In hindsight, murder is a bit of a dark theme for the Brady Bunch.